NREL/WETOStack/docs/workshop.md

   - Apache foundation
   - Linux foundation -->

-## Breakout 2: In what direction should WETO software go?
+## Breakout 2: Broadly, in what direction should WETO software go?

-This breakout session follows an overview of the current WETO software portfolio including descriptions of the domain areas covered and state of maturity.
+This breakout session follows an overview of the current WETO software portfolio including descriptions of the domain areas covered and states of maturity.
 Building on the discussions in [Breakout 1](breakout1) and the portfolio overview, this session focuses on defining the forward-looking technical and domain-specific topics that WETO software should pursue.
-The objective is to align the community's expectations around critical future considerations.
+The objective is to align the community's expectations around a future technical and programmatic vision.

 Topic suggestions:
 - Integration to other ecosystems (AI/ML, optimizations)
 - WETO software interoperability
+- Professionalization / commercialization through industry partnership

 ## Breakout 3: What are the major bottlenecks in our development processes?